An earlier version of this post ran on May 3, 2022.

-Today, the US Supreme Court confirmed the authenticity of a leaked draft opinion overturning Roe v.
+Today, the US Supreme Court overturned Roe v.
 Wade, a landmark decision that established a constitutional right to abortion in 1973.
 How have Californians viewed Roe v.
-Wade over time, and which groups of Californians are more—or less—supportive of the decision?
+Wade over time, and which groups are more—or less—supportive of overturning it?

 Since we first asked about overturning Roe v.
-Wade in August 2005, strong majorities of Californians—including at least half across party groups—have said that they do not want to overturn Roe v.
-Wade.
+Wade in August 2005, strong majorities of Californians—including at least half across party groups—have said that they do not want to overturn the decision.
 Opposition to overturning the watershed abortion case has ranged from 65% in June 2007 to 77% in July 2021.
 Among likely voters, more than seven in ten have been opposed since 2005, ranging from a low of 72% to a high of 79%.

 Today, while majorities across parties oppose overturning Roe, Democrats (87%) and independents (77%) are far more likely than Republicans (54%) to oppose.